 - 4 tbsp canned coconut cream only the thick part

-- Melt the chocolate in a double boiler above steam.
-Add cream with sweetener and whisk until smooth.
+- Melt the chocolate in a double boiler above steam. with cream and maple syrup.
+Whisk until smooth.

 - Place all the ingredients except water and maple syrup into a food processor and start pressing the pulse button.

 - Continue full speed until it looks like breadcrumbs.

 - Add 1 tbs ice cold water and blend again.
 Add 1tbsp maple syrup and blend again.
 Keep adding water and maple syrup and continue blending, until the dough forms a ball.
 Be careful, not to add too much water.